Codecademy/docs/content/swift/concepts/arrays/terms/forEach/forEach.md

 ---
-Title: '.forEach()'
+Title: ".forEach()"
-Description: 'Loops over an array and performs some action on each element within it.'
+Description: "Loops over an array and performs some action on each element within it."
 Subjects:
-  - 'iOS'
+  - "iOS"
-  - 'Mobile Development'
+  - "Mobile Development"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-swift'
+  - "learn-swift"
-  - 'paths/build-ios-apps-with-swiftui'
+  - "paths/build-ios-apps-with-swiftui"
 ---

 The **`.forEach()`** method loops over the array, calling the closure function on each element in the array.
 As each element is iterated over, some action can be performed on it.